bytebase/bytebase.com/content/docs/reference/command-line.md

 default: **.**

-The directory where Bytebase stores its own data.
+The directory where Bytebase stores its own data if [--pg](#pg-string) is not specified.
 The directory must exist beforehand, otherwise Bytebase will fail to start.
 If &lt;&lt;directory&gt;&gt; is a relative path, then it's relative to the directory where the bytebase binary runs.

 ## --debug